Last Updated on

 Looking for physical items amongst a cluttered desk or table is always frustrating.
-That same aggravation occurs when trying to find an important file or email on your computer, phone, or other device.
+That same aggravation occurs when trying to find an important file or email on your computer, phone, or other devices.
 Thankfully, with some organization tips, you can reign in the digital clutter and save yourself time and frustration while finding the data you need.

 Make and Use Digital Folders

 Librarians have long used naming conventions to organize all the material under their purview.
 They use the same concepts with digital collections – and so can you.
 Develop a naming structure that makes sense for your needs.
-For example, photos can be named by the place and date and documents can be given names that indicate their topic and/or client.
+For example, photos can be named by the place and date, and documents can be given names that indicate their topic and/or client.
 Whatever makes the most sense for you.

 Automate Email Organization

 As you can imagine, trying to keep up with organizing your email can get laborious if you do it manually.
 The great news is that you can automate it!
 Most email services allow you to set up rules determining the location for emails as they come in based on who sent it or subject matter.
-So, emails from your boss or important clients get automatically filtered and you can see and address them more quickly.
+So, emails from your boss or important clients get automatically filtered, and you can see and address them more quickly.

 Because digital items don’t take up physical space, it’s really easy to let them accumulate.
 Start small by deleting blurry photos, duplicates, poorly lit or poor quality photos and videos, any digital files that are no longer meaningful to you.
 You may be surprised how much storage space you free up, which can save you money.